aws-samples/lambda-java8-dynamodb/README.md

 To keep this example simple, only a single Event table in DynamoDB is used to model the data, which essentially is a catalog of available events.
 Within this table, events are modeled using a composite key having the home team name as partition key, and event date as sort key, with the away team name as an ordinary attribute.
 This allows an event to be modeled as a single item in the table.

 The primary prerequisite for running the code for this example is to create a table in DynamoDB.
 The following attributes are required, with types indicated and whether the attribute functions as a partition or sort key for the table or a Global Secondary Index (GSI):

-	homeTeam:  String, Partition Key
+	homeTeam :  String, Partition Key
 	eventDate:  Number, Sort Key
-	awayTeam:  String, GSI Partition Key
+	awayTeam :  String, GSI Partition Key
-	city:  String, GSI Partition Key
+	city     :  String, GSI Partition Key
-	eventId:  Number
+	eventId  :  Number
-	sport:  String
+	sport    :  String
-	country:  String
+	country  :  String

 ### DEPLOYMENT NOTE: